dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 After you've built your application, it is time to run it.
 Execute the `run.sh` script in project root.

 #### NOTES ####

+Run the script as root/sudo on Mac and Linux and with Admin Privs on Windows machines.
+You will also need to run `chmod +x run.sh` to allow the script to execute on non-Windows systems.

+Executing `run.sh` will run your project if the binary exists and only build when it doesn't exist.

 You may execute `./run.sh --build` in order to explicitly build or rebuild the project before running.